 Usage Rules: This parameter is meant for Rx models that support BCI Training.
-The value in this field tells the EDA tool and the Rx AMI_GetWave function how many bits of the AMI_GetWave output should be used for training.
+The value in this field tells the EDA tool and the Rx AMI_GetWave function how many bits of the AMI_GetWave output should be reserved for training.

+BCI_Training_UI should be at least twice the value of BCI_Message_Interval_UI to ensure at least one adaptation message can be prepared and delivered.

 BCI_Training_UI must be present if BCI_Protocol is present.
 BCI_Training_UI must be absent if BCI_Protocol is absent.

+Other Notes: The EDA tool may use BCI_Training_UI to terminate an AMI_GetWave simulation due to apparent lack of completion of adaptation.

-Other Notes: If an EDA tool does not use BCI_Training_UI or BCI_State to determine when it can start analysis of the optimized waveform generated by the Rx AMI_GetWave, the user (or .ami file) should set Ignore_Bits to the same value as BCI_Training_UI.
+If an EDA tool does not use BCI_Training_UI or BCI_State to determine when it can start analysis of the optimized waveform generated by the Rx AMI_GetWave, the user (or .ami file) should set Ignore_Bits to the same value as BCI_Training_UI.

+Adaptation messages must occur at AMI_GetWave block boundaries.
+Inefficiencies due to mismatch between the time an adaptation is available and the AMI_Getwave boundary when the change can actually be communicated and effected will increase the number of UI which adaptation will require.
+To ensure the EDA tool does not prematurely “time out” an adaptation due to this effect, the value of BCI_Training_UI should be large enough to account for this.
+A factor of 2 will generally ensure that any EDA-tool-determined AMI_GetWave block size less than BCI_Message_Interval_UI will still allow adaptation to complete before the simulation time reaches BCI_Training_UI.

 Examples:

-(BCI_Training_UI (Usage In) (Type UI) (Value 100000)
+(BCI_Training_UI (Usage In) (Type Integer) (Value 100000)

 (Description "BCI training may require 100000 UI")